Using Multiple AWS Accounts with Flightcontrol

 We'll be adding more flexibility by supporting a different AWS Account for each Flightcontrol environment.
-This feature is planned for release in the summer of 2023.
+This feature is planned for release in the near future.

 Separating out Development environments, Staging environments, and Production environments with different AWS Accounts is a very common use case.

 Each Flightcontrol organization supports one or more linked AWS accounts.
 Add as many AWS accounts as you need to the organization.